 Your employees can either be an asset or a liability when it comes to your organization’s cybersecurity.
 By clicking on a link, opening an attachment or browsing to a website, employees can provide a backdoor into the corporate environment for an attacker to exploit.

 Through considered social engineering and targeted security training, organizations can significantly reduce the risk that employees will be exploited through malicious content.
 Nettitude delivers social engineering (or confidence trick) services that are highly tailored to your organization, allowing you to reduce the risk that your employees will fall victim to these attacks.

 Looking For Social Engineering Services?

-The phrase Social Engineering; covers a multitude of different types of tests, ranging from services conducted over the Internet, through to services over the phone or physically on site.
+The phrase Social Engineering covers a multitude of different types of tests, ranging from services conducted over the Internet, through to services over the phone or physically on site.

 Nettitude strongly believes that an element of Social Engineering should be conducted in all Penetration Tests, due to the fact that humans are involved in all security processes.

-To focus on the technology alone, results in an incomplete test.
+To focus on the technology alone results in an incomplete test.
 The intent behind a Penetration Test should be to identify the risk that is presented by a certain type of asset, connection or activity.
-Therefore, to fully address all of the elements that feed into that risk, Nettitude genuinely believe that human aspects need to be considered.
+Therefore to fully address all of the elements that feed into that risk, Nettitude genuinely believe that human aspects need to be considered.

-Social Engineering and Spear Phishing Scam Services
+Social Engineering And Spear Phishing Services

-The Human element will always pose a risk to organizations, however through considered social engineering and targeted security training, organizations can help to reduce the risk of employees exploited through malicious content.
+The human element will always pose a risk to organizations, however, through considered social engineering and targeted security training, organizations can help to reduce the risk of employees exploited through malicious content.